Last Updated on March 30, 2021

 Some might find that a 50/50 time and topic split helps, but others may see that after spending equal time on quant and verbal, they’re still struggling with math and acing verbal questions.
 If that’s the case, try a 60/40 split in favor of math, or, if necessary, an even higher split.
 Furthermore, if your verbal (or quant) score is already high, you can adjust the study ratio to better suit your needs.

 In general, a good rule of thumb is to strive to be above the 80th percentile in quant and above the 90th percentile in verbal — this strategy is sometimes called the “80/90 rule.”
 In general, having scores above the 80th percentile in math and above the 90th percentile in verbal will make you a competitive applicant as far as your GMAT score is concerned.

 Don’t Neglect Integrated Reasoning

-Since its inception a few years ago, the integrated reasoning section of the GMAT has continued to grow in importance and seems likely continue that growth in the future.
-Make the most of your GMAT score by putting in the time and effort required to master the IR section.
-Because many of the skills that IR demands are also skills that the quant and verbal sections demand, it makes sense to begin by mastering quant and verbal and then moving on to IR.
+Since its inception a few years ago, the integrated reasoning section of the GMAT has continued to grow in importance, and it seems likely to continue to grow in importance in the future.
+Make the most of your GMAT score by putting in the time and effort required to master this section.
+Because many of the skills that IR demands are also skills that the quant and verbal sections demand, it makes sense to begin by mastering quant and verbal and then moving onto IR.